nomellamoluna/Telegram-Stickers-NoAhoraPorfavor/README.md

-# noahoraporfavor
+# No Ahora Por Favor
-Stickers for Telegram
+Pack of Stickers  for Telegram inspired in a Latin Meme that came out from an Old School Japanese show (random) His name is Pedro FYI